- ACAC Aquatics Programming Manager

 When I was 15, I also qualified for the Russian Olympic Swimming Team, but was unable to go with my team to the 1992 Summer Olympics in Barcelona, Spain.
 When I was 19, I qualified again for the Russian Olympic Swimming Team.
 I swam in the 100- and 200-meter butterfly and the medley relay at the 1996 Olympics in Atlanta, Georgia.
 It was an absolute thrill to participate in the Olympics and compete against the top swimmers in the world.
 Our medley relay team qualified for the finals, but we unfortunately failed to bring home a medal.

 I retired from competitive swimming in 1997 to focus on my education.
 I graduated from the Pedagogical University of Samara in 2000 with a Bachelors of Arts and a Masters of Arts in Physical Education.

 After graduation, I coached swimming and managed pool operations at the Secondary School in Samara for 2 years.
 I then became a manager and aerobics instructor at the Samara City Sports Complex, and worked there for 2 years.

-I then moved to Charlottesville, Virginia in 2007, where now live with my husband Brian (his website) and our 3 daughters: Athena, Sofie, and Vivian.
-I teach private swimming lessons independently and at ACAC, where I also coach its swim club and manage its aquatics programs.
-I help coach at CYAC as well during the indoor season.
+I then moved to Charlottesville, Virginia in 2007, where now live with my husband Brian and our 3 daughters: Athena, Sofie, and Vivian.
+I teach private swimming lessons independently and at ACAC, where I manage its aquatics programs.
+I also help coach the Senior/National group at CYAC (the local YMCA swim team).